top of page

 Automotive Industry

-The North American automotive sector operates on an integrated supply chain, with vehicle components crossing the U.S.-Canada border multiple times before final assembly.
-The 25% tariff threatens to raise production costs, ultimately resulting in higher car prices for consumers.
-This could also make Canadian manufacturers less competitive in the global market (AP News).
+The North American automotive sector operates on an integrated supply chain, with vehicle components frequently crossing the U.S.-Canada border before final assembly.
+The 25% tariff on Canadian automotive imports threatens to raise production costs, potentially resulting in higher car prices for consumers.
+Analysts estimate that vehicle prices could increase by up to 25%, depending on the model, making Canadian manufacturers less competitive in the global market.
+Major U.S. automakers like Ford and General Motors have expressed concerns that these tariffs could significantly erode their profits, leading to strategic adjustments in inventory and production.

 Small and Medium-Sized Enterprises (SMEs)